iCliniq Logo

-Am I under correct medication for my symptoms?
-Is it GERD?
+Am I taking right medication for GERD?

 Hi doctor,

-I am a 50 year old male.
-My weight is 158.7lbs and height is 5 feet 5 inches.
+I am a 50-year-old male.
+My weight is 158.7 lbs, and my height is 5 feet 5 inches.
 I am a vegetarian.
-I do not drink alcohol and I do not smoke too.
+I do not drink alcohol, and I do not smoke either.
 I have recently stopped taking tea and coffee.
 I do exercise regularly.
-I am suffering from the following symptoms for the last five years but not on a daily basis.
-There is sudden awakening from sleep due to feeling of suffocation, sometime feeling of breathlessness even if I am awake.
-Sometimes, flu like experience passing throughout the body.
+I have been suffering from the following symptoms for the last five years, but not daily.
+There is a sudden awakening from sleep due to a feeling of suffocation, sometimes a feeling of breathlessness, even if I am awake.
+Sometimes, a flu-like experience passes throughout the body.
 This is quite evident immediately after a sexual ejaculation.
-My ECG, 2D echo, treadmill test, pulmonary function test, chest x-ray, MRI brain scan were normal.
-I do not feel any heartburn or acid entering the throat.
-For the last three months I am under medication for suspected gerd.
-My current medications are Topcid 40 mg, Nexpro 40 mg and Perinorm CD.
-Especially with the last medicine I am a little bit apprehensive as I feel uncomfortable after having it.
-I would like to have a second opinion on my symptoms, the probable causes and about the medicines prescribed.
-Thank you.
+My ECG, 2D echo, treadmill test, pulmonary function test, chest x-ray, and MRI brain scan were normal.

 Hi.